 LLM in Taxation

-The program is conveniently located at USF’s Downtown Campus, in the heart of San Francisco’s financial district, so that working professionals can easily participate in the program.
-Both full- and part-time options are offered.
-Up to 12 JD transfer credits from an ABA-accredited law school may be accepted with approval from the academic director.
+With full-time, part-time, online, and on-the-ground options, the USF LLM in Taxation program can be customized to meet your needs.
+The program is headquartered at USF’s Downtown Campus, in the heart of San Francisco’s financial district.
+Up to 12 JD transfer credits from an ABA-accredited law school may be accepted.